-Do not use ceramic or metal hot tools.
+Do not use a hair dryer or any hot tools

-Do not try to forcibly comb out tangles.
-Start at the ends and brush a little further down with each stroke.
+Do not force out tangles.
+Comb the ends first and then go a bit lower with each stroke

 Frayed lace: If you suddenly see yourself in a mirror with the sun hitting your hairline and there is an uneven frayed mess of polyester not in contact with your skin, you may have frayed lace.
 This can usually be rescued and see you through until your new unit is available.
 With good lighting, a black background and your best eyewear, carefully trim off the frayed lace edge with sharp scissors and create a new hairline.
 It will not be as nice as the original edge but it will not catch the light like the frayed polyester.